apollographql/apollo-server/docs/source/testing/mocking.md

 When using mocks your existing resolvers are **ignored** by default.
 See the ["Using existing resolvers with mocks"](#using-existing-resolvers-with-mocks) section below to see how to change this behavior.

-For more sophisticated testing, mocks can be further customized to return user-specified data.
+For more sophisticated testing, you can customize your mocks to return user-specified data.

 ## Customizing mocks

-The `mocks` option can also be assigned to an object describing custom mocking logic, allowing you to specify the values to return for specific field types.
+The `mocks` option can be assigned to an object describing custom mocking logic, allowing you to specify the values to return for specific field types.
 The `mocks` object allows you to define functions for field types, which will be invoked when that field type is expected.

 By default, the functions in `mocks` will overwrite any currently defined resolvers.
-In the below example, both `hello` and `resolved` will return `'Hello'`.
+In the below example, both `hello` and `resolved` will return `Hello`.

 ```js{16-20}
 const { ApolloServer, gql } = require('apollo-server');